Sloq/Connect/docs/README.md

 - [ ] Users able to Scan each other's QR codes
 - [ ] Use Google Maps API to display the time and location of networking
 - [ ] Be able to search for specific contacts
-- [ ] Be able categorize your contacts for organization
+- [ ] Use categories to organize your contacts
 - [ ] Production README

 ### Auxiliary Functionality